Israt-Sharmin/Jenkins-elk/README.md

 Create a new key in aws console as jenkins-elk-cloud

-Execute the Cloudformation script called  "jenkins_ELK_cfn_vpc_template.json" from aws console: cloud formationo.
+Execute the Cloudformation script called  "jenkins_ELK_cfn_vpc_template.json" from aws console: cloud formation.